jsaroni/Crossing_The_Gap_Using_VQE_A_comparative_study/README.md

 The landscape of optimization problems encountered in VQE applications is characteristically intricate, often riddled with many local minima.
 This complexity underscores the necessity of employing an effective optimization strategy, pivotal for the algorithm's successful convergence to the ground state energy of the system under study.

-Among various optimization techniques, the QNG optimization strategy, which stands out by using the geometric properties of the parameter space \cite{QNG}.
+Among various optimization techniques, the QNG optimization strategy, which stands out by using the geometric properties of the parameter space [[4]](https://quantum-journal.org/papers/q-2020-05-25-269/).
 Contrary to the traditional gradient descent method, which operates under the assumption of an Euclidean metric space, QNG employs the Fubini-Study metric tensor, denoted as $g$, to modulate the optimization step sizes.
 This tensor captures the variational state space's inherent curvature, facilitating more informed and efficacious optimization steps.

 The essence of the QNG approach is encapsulated in the update rule: